Chair of governors at Newport High School resigns after 'shocking' Estyn report

 Cllr Cleverly said that, after the publication of the “shocking” Estyn report, she has been “inundated” with concerns from parents whose children attend the secondary school in Bettws Lane.

-Addressing the council leader Debbie Wilcox, Cllr Cleverly added that the school’s governing body continues to be “packed” with Labour party supporters and asked for the head teacher, the chair of governors and others to resign, making way for a new “dynamic” leadership team.
+Addressing the council leader Debbie Wilcox, Cllr Cleverly added that the school’s governing body continues to be “packed” with Labour party supporters and asked for the chair of governors and others to resign, making way for a new “dynamic” leadership team.

 The councillor said the new leadership team should be appointed on the basis of having the “children’s and school’s best interests at heart”.